 Live Historical Silver Price Chart

 Another thing to keep in mind is that many silver coins and bars actually have collectible or numismatic value which will impact/increase the price outside of the spot price, assuming you can find the right buyer.

 Similar to silver jewelry I typically try to stay away from collectible silver due to it’s lack of clear future resale value.

-On the other hand I do enjoy purchasing collectible silver peaces that I really like and that bring me pleasure, like this Commemorative round with Vladimir Putin, holding a burning $100 bill, with the tile “Winter is Here”.
-Well maybe not yet, but more on the worthlessness of fiat currency a bit later.
+On the other hand I do enjoy purchasing collectible silver pieces that I really like and that bring me pleasure, like this Commemorative round with Vladimir Putin, holding a burning $100 bill, with the tile “Winter is Here”.
+Well maybe not yet, but more on the worthlessness of fiat currency in the next post.